Bimini Bon-Boulash: Early life and career

 It was announced via Bimini's Instagram account in March 2021 they would be writing a book with the working title A Drag Queen's Guide to Life, scheduled for release in October 2021, and published by Penguin Books and Viking Books.
 The book was released with the title Release the Beast: A Drag Queen's Guide to Life.
 "Release the Beast" is a reference to Bimini's verse on "UK Hun?", which she performed with The United Kingdolls in RuPaul's Drag Race UK.

 In June 2021, Bimini released their first single "God Save This Queen", as well as a corresponding music video.

 On 21 August 2021, they presented the Saturday-afternoon slot on BBC Radio 1 from 1pm alongside Dean McCullough, as part of the radio station's "drag day".
 In 2021, a reference to Boulash was featured in a Sainsbury's Christmas advertisement.
 In the ad, a family is seated around the table playing the parlour game 'Who Am I?'.
 The grandmother is trying to guess which famous celebrity she is meant to be.
 As the camera pans across the table, the name Bimini can be seen written on a note stuck to the grandmother's head.

 In November 2021, Bimini was awarded the GAY TIMES magazine's Honour for Drag Hero at a celebration in London, as well as featuring as the cover star for the GAY TIMES Honours edition.

 After signing to Relentless Records, Bimini went on to write and record their debut EP, When the Party Ends, which was released in the summer of 2023, featuring 6 tracks that pay homage to their love of the electronic music scene of the 1990s.

 In 2025, Bimini was named in the line-up for the series Celebrity SAS: Who Dares Wins.
 After successfully undertaking tasks which mimic the UK Special Forces selection course, Bimini reached the final five participants but failed the interrogation process in the final episode of the series.

 Personal life

-Bimini currently resides in East London, England.
 Bimini is non-binary and uses they/them pronouns when out of drag and she/her pronouns when in drag.
-They spoke about coming to terms with their gender identity in a conversation on the third episode Drag Race with fellow non-binary contestant Ginny Lemon.
+They spoke about coming to terms with their gender identity in a conversation on the third episode of Drag Race with fellow non-binary contestant Ginny Lemon.
 Their open conversation was praised by viewers and sparked confidence in many to discuss their gender identity with those closest to them.
-Bimini has consumed an exclusively vegan diet for eight years.
+In 2021, Bimini was residing in East London, England, and was reported to have eaten an exclusively vegan diet for eight years.